dee-kap/deecode/content/blog/2025-01-27-year-2025/index.md

 draft: false
 ---

-I’ve been a programmer for as long as I can remember, which is a polite way of saying “a solid 25 years.”
+I’ve been a programmer for as long as I can remember, which is a solid 25 years.
 It’s been a fulfilling journey, but lately, I’ve felt a slight disturbance in the force.
 I haven’t entirely left the industry yet because bills don’t pay themselves, but I’m steadily moving toward the day when I shut my laptop for the last time as a professional coder.

 Like many other industries, programming is evolving.
 The job of “programmer” as we know it is inching toward its twilight.
 I don’t see this as the apocalypse though.
 It’s more like the natural ebb and flow of things, inevitable, unstoppable, and probably overdue.
 The role of a programmer in the future will be different, demanding new skills and perspectives.
 It might even be wildly exciting.
-But for me, the fire isn’t out; it’s just burning differently now.
+But for me, although the fire isn’t out, it’s just burning differently now.
 The thought of yet another cycle of re-skilling to stay relevant feels less like an adventure and more like a chore.

 Sure, I could keep doing what I’m doing and stick around as long as COBOL programmers have (and they’ve had a heck of a run).
 But maybe this shift in the industry is the nudge I need for a bigger personal change.